richard-melvin/RiversOfSartar/2_Basic_Mechanics.md

 The success D100 is rolled in the same way as RQ:G. So if both dice are 0, the result is 100.

-Ability values over 96 are treated as 96, 197 or more `+as 97, and so forth.
+Ability values over 96 are treated as 96, 150 or more as 97, and so forth, up to a maximum of 99%.
 This modified value is the *effective ability*.

-Any excess skill is referred to as the *tiebreak bonus*, used in the tiebreak mechanism described below.
+Given that, a rolled value below or equal to the *effective ability* is counted as a *succesful roll*.

+### how to read the D20 donus dice

+Every 10 ability points over 100 grants a *critical bonus* of +1.
+This makes special and critical results more likely.

 > [!NOTE]
 > A skill is boosted by the Humakti rune magic _sword trance_ to a value of 251%.
-It has a 97% chance of making a successful roil, and a *tiebreak bonus* of 154.
+They have a 99% chance of making a successful roil, and a *critical bonus* of 15.

-Given that, a rolled value below or equal to the *effective ability* is counted as a *succesful roll*.

-### how to read the D20 donus dice
+> RoS does not use the RQ:G mechanism of high skills reducing the opposing value, as no futher penalties will be reuqired to end the fight quickly.

 - On a *successful roll*

+  - add any *critical bonus* to the value rolled

-  - a roll of 20 is a *critical*, of value 3
+  - a roll of 20 or more is a *critical*, of value 3

   - a roll of 17, 18 or 19 is a *special success*, of value 2.